r2fo/r4fo.com-v1/content/privacypolicy.md

 ## Data collected by the Operator
 ### This website (r4fo.com)
-- Hosted by GitHub Pages, to ensure uptime in case of server maintenance.
+- Hosted by Cloudflare Pages, to ensure uptime in case of server maintenance.
-- I do not collect any data, but GitHub probably does
+- I do not collect any data, but Cloudflare probably does
-- <a href="https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement">Their privacy policy</a>.
+- <a href="https://www.cloudflare.com/privacypolicy/">Their privacy policy</a>.

 ### Nginx